-Beginning December 1, 2016, there are new rules in effect for websites claiming Digital Millennium Copyright Act (“DMCA”) Safe Harbor protections.
+Beginning December 1, 2016, there are new buy modafinil uk fast delivery in effect for websites claiming Digital Millennium Copyright Act (“DMCA”) Safe Harbor protections.
 The nearly 20-year-old system got a facelift when the outdated paper system was finally replaced by a digitized procedure.

 Originally enacted in 1998, 17 U.S.C. §512 (c) of the DMCA offered Safe Harbor Protections to certain websites (certain types of “service providers” hosting content) from liability for third-party copyright infringement posted on their sites.
 An example of such infringement would be a Youtube user uploading a song without a license or a guest blogger uploading a photo to which he or she does not have a license or copyright.
 One requirement to invoke Safe Harbor Provisions included designating an “agent” to whom copyright infringement claims could be directed, who then would provide notice to the third party poster and take down the offending material if the poster failed to submit a valid counter-claimed for it to remain.
 These online service providers designated their agents using paper forms, which the Copyright Office scanned and made available on the Office’s website.
 The online service providers must also post their agents’ contact information on their websites.